Plant-keeper/PlantKeeper/README.md

   directly
   within the web app.
 This feature provides valuable insights and tips tailored to different plant types, helping you make informed decisions about plant care and maintenance.

+### Functional Requirements

+- **Sensor Integration**:
+  The system must allow users to connect and configure sensors for monitoring humidity levels, UV light exposure, and room temperature of individual plants.
+  The system must continuously receive and store real-time data from sensors, including humidity, temperature, and UV light exposure, linked to specific plants.
+- **User Authentication**:
+  Users must be able to create a profile with unique login credentials (username and password) to securely access the web application.
+  The system must allow users to log in and out of their profiles securely using authentication mechanisms such as JWT tokens.
+- **Plant Management**:
+  Users must be able to add new plants, select their type from a predefined list, and link them to specific sensors for personalized monitoring.
+  The system must provide a dashboard displaying real-time metrics (humidity, solar exposure, temperature) for each plant.
+- **Health Monitoring and Notifications**:
+  The system must visually indicate if any metric (humidity, temperature, UV exposure) falls outside the optimal range by changing the related symbol to red.
+  A health indicator in the form of a smiley face must dynamically change its expression based on the overall health status of each plant.
+  The system must send automated email notifications to users when a plant requires watering or has received enough sunlight for the day.
+- **Plant Information Database**:
+  The system must provide access to a database containing general care information for various plant types.
+  Users must be able to search and view plant care tips and guidelines within the web application.

+### Non-Functional Requirements

+- **Performance**:
+  The system must be able to process and display sensor data in real-time with minimal latency.
+  The web application must load the plant dashboard and respond to user interactions within 3 seconds.
+- **Security**:
+  User authentication must be secure, ensuring that unauthorized users cannot access personal profiles or sensitive data.
+- **Usability**:
+  The web application must have an intuitive user interface that allows users of all technical levels to easily navigate, add plants, and access sensor data.
+  Visual indicators (like the smiley face health indicator) must be clear and easy to understand at a glance.
+- **Reliability**:
+  The system must be highly reliable, ensuring continuous monitoring and timely notifications.
+  Email notifications must be sent accurately and within 10 minutes when plant conditions require attention.
+- **Maintainability**:
+  The system must be developed in a modular way, allowing for easy updates and maintenance, including the addition of new features or sensors.
+  Code and documentation must be kept up-to-date to facilitate ongoing development and bug fixing.

 PROJECT is the perfect companion for plant enthusiasts, offering a seamless and intelligent way to ensure your plants thrive.